mmmuscus/Shadow-Functions-Engine/README.md

 ##########################      #######
 #######################################
 ```
 Since this function only shades cells that are FULLY between the two lines, wierd things like the one you see above can happen (the '@' represents the player, the 'x' characters are walls and the '#' characters are not in view).
-This is not a bug, just a flaw in planning/execution.
+This is not a bug, just a flaw in planning.
 I plan to adress this issue in further updates.
 #### 3.4.5.13. isBesideNotSolidInView
 ###### This section was last checked in the 1.0.0. version of the engine
 ```cpp